 According to the 2009-2010 rankings from Nielsen Media Research, Denver is the 16th-largest market in the country for television.

-According to the Fall 2009 Arbitron ranking, the Denver-Boulder radio market is the No. 20 market in the United States.
+In the fall of 2009, the Denver-Boulder radio market was ranked as the No. 20 market in the United States according to Arbitron.

-In late April 2010, Denver launched B-Cycle, a citywide bicycle sharing program, which was the largest in the United States at the time of its launch.
+In late April 2010, Denver launched B-Cycle, a citywide bicycle sharing program which was the largest in the United States at the time.

-As of August 2010, Plutonium contamination was still present outside the former plant site.
+As of August 2010, Plutonium contamination was still present outside the former Rocky Flats Plant site.

 According to the 2009-2010 rankings from Nielsen Media Research, Denver is the 16th-largest market in the country for television.